drvinceknight/amwoss/proposal/main.md

 1. Full description and setup instructions for use of open source software.
 2. Theoretic description of a number of mathematical problem solving tools.
-3. Clear and detailed code examples in one or when appropriate two open source programming languages.
+3. Clear and detailed code examples in one, or when appropriate two open source programming languages.
 4. Discussion of research carried out in each topic.